Published: March 28, 2024

 Re-rankers, or cross-encoders, play a critical role in maximizing retrieval recall.
 While a simple bi-encoder retrieves relevant documents, a cross-encoder refines this list by assigning a similarity score to each document-query pair, ensuring that only the most important documents reach the LLM.

-We cannot just return loads of documents to fill up the LLM context (context stuffing) because this reduces the LLM's recall performance (note that this is the LLM recall, which is different from the retrieval recall)
+We cannot simply return numerous documents to fill up the LLM context (context stuffing) because this reduces the LLM's recall performance.
+Note that this refers to LLM recall, which differs from retrieval recall.

-When storing information in the middle of a context window, an LLM's ability to recall that information becomes worse than had it not been provided in the first place (Lost in the Middle: How Language Models Use Long Contexts (2023))
+When information is stored in the middle of a context window, an LLM's ability to recall that information becomes worse than if it hadn't been provided at all.
+This phenomenon is documented in the research paper "Lost in the Middle: How Language Models Use Long Contexts" (2023).

 Lost in the Middle

-The solution to this issue is to maximize retrieval recall by retrieving plenty of documents and then maximize LLM recall by minimizing the number of documents that make it to the LLM.
-To do that, we reorder retrieved documents and keep just the most relevant for our LLM - to do that, we use reranking.
-Here is a two-stage retrieval system.
-The vector DB step will typically include a bi-encoder or sparse embedding model.
+The solution is to maximize retrieval recall by retrieving many documents, then maximize LLM recall by minimizing the number of documents that reach the LLM.
+We achieve this by reordering retrieved documents and keeping only the most relevant ones through reranking.

 Two-stage retrieval system

-We use two stages because retrieving a small set of documents from a large dataset is much faster than reranking a large set of documents.
-Rerankers are slow, and retrievers are fast.
+We use two stages because retrieving documents from large datasets is much faster than reranking large document sets.
+Rerankers are slow, retrievers are fast.

 Why Use Re-Rankers?